Azimuthal Projection Examples

 The key to understanding the stereographic projection is understanding its source of light.
 At the opposite end where the tangent plane touches the reference globe is the light source for the stereographic projection.

-This map projection is commonly used for polar aspect and navigation maps because of how it preserves shapes (conformal).
-Despite how scale is greatly stretched by perspective, it’s been used to map large continents or oceans including the Arctic and Antarctic.
+This map projection is commonly used for polar aspects and navigation maps because of how it preserves shapes (conformal).
+Despite how the scale is greatly stretched by perspective, it’s been used to map large continents or oceans including the Arctic and Antarctic.

 Stereographic Map Properties

 Unlike the stereographic projection, the Gnomonic projection light source is located at the sphere center.
-This means that it can only present less than a hemisphere at a time.
+This means that it can only present less than one hemisphere at a time.

 Each great circle (geodesic) including meridians is mapped to a straight line.
 This makes the gnomonic projection easiest to plot out the shortest route.
-This is why navigators have used the gnomonic projection along with Mercator maps for finding the shortest route between two points.
-Furthermore, seismologists use this map projection because seismic waves often travel along great circles.
+This is why navigators have used the gnomonic projection along with Mercator maps (cylindrical projections) for finding the shortest route between two points.
+Furthermore, seismologists use this map projection because seismic waves often travel down great circles.

 Gnomonic Projection Distortion